KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

 * **Canvas (Left Side)**: The canvas is where you design your In-App message.
 It is fully interactive, allowing you to drag and drop elements and adjust their position and size with ease.
 * **Controls & Styling Menu (Right Side)**: This menu contains controls and styling options for the elements on the canvas.
 Any changes made here instantly reflect on the canvas in real time.

 3. Preview and test your message.
 Once you are all done setting up the content of your campaign in the _What_ section, you can test the message content and personalization.
 You can select from a list of test profiles to preview the message for each profile.
-Click the _Preview & Test_ button from the message editor to test a message. (@murtaza, please check.)
-For more information, see Preview and Send In-App.
+Click the _Preview & Test_ button from the message editor to test a message. (@murtaza need a popup screenshot here for showing the preview button)For more information, refer to [Preview and Send In-App](doc:send-test-personalization-in-app).

 ## Builder Elements